 This year Britain is expecting a record eleven million tourists to visit, and London is feeling the strain.

-This year Britain is expecting a record eleven million tourists to visit, and London is feeling the strain.
+Background: This year Britain is expecting a record eleven million tourists to visit, and London is feeling the strain.
 At least nine million people are expected to spend time in the capital where resources are being pushed to their limits.

 SYNOPSIS: The visitors come from all over the world, because London's now considered one of the trendy places to spend holidays.
 Many leave again, bewildered and angry at the number of tourists who are thronging to the city.
 The first thing many face is the severe congestion at Heathrow airport.